Seven ways Hamlet might see a mirror of himself in Laertes

 Jesus claimed that the greatest commandment is to love God, and the second, "like it," to love neighbor as self (Mark 12:28-31; Matthew 22:34-40).
 One’s neighbor may be a sort of concrete local manifestation of God, “the least of these,” or of transcendence and mystery.

-To love neighbor as self, one must look with compassion and be willing and able to see oneself in one’s neighbor.
+To love neighbor as self, it helps to look with compassion, willing and able to see oneself in one’s neighbor, and one's neighbor in oneself.

 But how might Hamlet see his image in Laertes?
 How might we?